alex0ptr/fargate-bastion/README.md

 ## About me
 Hi, I'm Alex.
 I work as a (Cloud) Developer, am passionate about DevOps, cloud-native microservices and the reactive programming paradigm.
-Follow me on Twitter: `@alex0ptr`.
+Say hi to me on Twitter: `@alex0ptr`.